The dental secrets hiding behind every checkup

 The simple flossing mistake that damages your gums

-Flossing, teeth, Gum
+Flossing, teeth, Gum, oral

 If you brush your teeth twice a day but floss whenever you remember or not at all you are not alone.
 But even among dedicated flossers, a surprisingly common habit may be undermining the whole effort: flossing after brushing instead of before.
 Dentists are clear on this point.
 Flossing first loosens food debris and breaks […]